How Entrepreneurship Support Promotes Community Goals

 • A growing sense of involvement in and loyalty to the community, so that when the business becomes successful, the entrepreneur will be a civic asset

 We're big believers in business incubators.
-That page gives details of why bringing entrepreneurs into the same physical environment makes great business sense.
 However, even if you decide not to sponsor a community business incubator, or while you're waiting to get one going, see what shared services your entrepreneurship support program can provide.

 Your community needs to locate at least one person, or ideally more than one, who has time, expertise, and inclination to roll up the sleeves and pitch in to help an entrepreneur when the going gets tough.
 Think of retired executives, such as SCORE, as well.
 If you did this, you would have a selling point that most communities can't offer, and you would increase the likelihood that your locally grown start-ups will succeed.